Table of Contents

 The mission of the CFTC is to promote the integrity, transparency, fairness, and vibrancy of U.S. derivatives markets.
 To achieve this, the agency enforces rules that protect investors and traders while regulating derivative markets and related entities.
 Additionally, the CFTC regulates designated contract markets and swap execution facilities to ensure proper market control and surveillance of trading organizations.

-Derivatives are financial contracts whose values are derived from underlying assets or groups of assets, such as bonds, stocks, currencies, commodities, and market indices.
+Derivatives are financial contracts that derive their values from underlying assets or groups of assets, such as bonds, stocks, currencies, commodities, and market indices.
 As future-based contracts, derivatives do not have a fixed value as their value varies with market conditions.

 Types Of Derivative Contracts